OpenDSA/OpenDSA/RST/en/PL/FP9.rst

 Tail recursive functions
 ------------------------

 Consider the two functions below.
-Each takes in a list of non-negative integers and uses recursion to return the product of the numbers in the list.
+Each one takes in a list of non-negative integers and uses recursion to return the product of the numbers in the list.

 ::

-    var product1 = function(ns) {
+    var product1 = function (ns) {
         if (fp.isNull(ns)) {
             return 1;
         } else {
             return fp.mul(fp.hd(ns),
                           product1(fp.tl(ns)));
         }
-    }
+    };

 ::